strauss/hornet-queen/README.md

 - The generic array implementation does not support `System.arrayCopy` directly.
     - The function `getResizedCopy` indirectly uses it when in non-native mode.
-    - In native mode this operation is, ironically, not supported at all.
+    - Ironically, in native mode this operation is not supported at all.
 Here a manual copy operation is used.
 However, up to a certain length of the underlying buffer, it is still faster than `System.arraycopy` on a regular array.
-- The underlying structure of `ByteBuffer` is always a byte array with a maximum size of about 2GB.
+- The underlying structure of `ByteBuffer` is always a byte array with a maximum size of about 2GB (2^31 bytes).
 Therefore, the index space is limited, based on the primitive data type.
 It always starts at 0 and ends at:
     - `Byte`:  2,147,483,647 (`Int.MAX_VALUE` - 8)
     - `Short` and `Char`: 1,073,741,823
     - `Int` and `Float`: 536,870,911